Arts-Braido/Arts-Braido.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Joint postdoc between CNRS Paris with the team of Simon Apers at IRIF and ULB with the team of Jérémie Roland at QuIC.
+Hey I'm Arthur.
+Currently I'm involved in a joint postdoc between CNRS Paris with the team of Simon Apers at IRIF and ULB with the team of Jérémie Roland at QuIC.

-Great interest in theoretical computer science and physics.
+At the moment my research lies at the intersection of theoretical computer science and physics.
 You can access to my publication at [publications page](/publications/).
+In my [thesis manuscript](https://theses.hal.science/tel-04706199v1/file/2024ORLE1017_va.pdf), I tried my best to give a pedagogical historical introduction of analog quantum computing, slowly narrowing the subject toward my PhD.

-I have an extra interest in experiential understanding of different conscious states.
+My main motivation behind research is the exploration of unknown areas and the establishment of a better understanding of the law level mechanisms.